The ultimate goal is zero fatalities.

 Write Up:

-Safe and efficient travel for the public through work zones is crucial, which is why crews in work zones are expected to conduct operations safely.
-MoDOT makes every effort to inform the public to pay attention, slow down, move over, buckle up and drive without distractions to increase the safety of workers and travelers.
-MoDOT’s goal is zero fatalities in work zones, and only through continued efforts from MoDOT, the contracting industry and the driving public can that goal be accomplished.
-Continual improvement in planning, strategies and technologies are employed, and it’s up to MoDOT staff to deploy the proper tools in all work zones.
+Safe and efficient travel for the public through work zones is crucial and why crews are expected to conduct operations safely.
+MoDOT makes every effort to inform the public to pay attention, slow down, move over, buckle up and drive without distractions.
+MoDOT’s goal is zero fatalities in work zones, and through continued efforts from MoDOT, the contracting industry and the driving public can that goal be accomplished.

-To make progress toward the goal of zero fatalities in work zones, an Internal Review is conducted on each fatal crash to determine if the crash qualifies as a true work zone fatality.
+To reach the goal of zero fatalities in work zones, an internal review is conducted on each fatal crash to determine whether the crash qualifies as a true work zone fatality.
 These numbers are included in the overall totals for each road classification (state and local).

-Poor driver behavior remains a primary factor in fatal crashes, which proves difficult for MoDOT to control.
-Community outreach and public awareness campaigns, such as Buckle Up Phone Down, are very helpful, but ultimately MoDOT is dependent upon the driving public to make good choices when driving in work zones.
-The challenges for MoDOT remain many, with changing driver behaviors at the top.
+Poor driver behavior remains a primary factor in fatal crashes.
+Community outreach and public awareness campaigns, such as Buckle Up Phone Down, are helpful, but ultimately MoDOT is dependent upon the driving public to make good choices when driving in work zones.
+To reduce fatalities in work zones, many challenges remain, with changing driver behavior at the top.

 Purpose of Measure: